Maclean-D/three-assistant-glass/README.md

 4. Click `Enter Looking Glass`

-5. (Recommended) Double click the window or press `f11` to enter full-screen
+5. Double click the window on the Looking Glass Display or press `f11` to enter full-screen

 6. Press the `▶️` button on your looking glass display or computer to start the assistant (Configurable in Settings)